• Skip to primary navigation

 Making your own yogurt only takes a few minutes of prep in the evening, then the yogurt cultures overnight.

-Also, because this recipe uses ¾ cup yogurt, going the homemade route is more budget-friendly.
+Also, since this recipe uses ¾ cup yogurt, homemade is certainly more budget-friendly.

 Slightly thicker yogurt is what gives us the moist, fluffiness we're looking for in our vegan yogurt cake.
 Too much liquid can make a cake dense and gummy, so you may need to strain off some of the liquid/water if using a different homemade or store-bought yogurt.

-• If you're not a fan of cashews, try this new almond milk yogurt recipe.
-It's thick, rich, creamy, and perfect for this cake.
+- If you're not a fan of cashews, I now have two other yogurt recipes for you: almond milk yogurt and tofu yogurt.
+They're thick, rich, creamy, and perfect for this cake.

-• If using store-bought vegan yogurt, compare the consistency to the photo below.
+- If using store-bought vegan yogurt, compare the consistency to the photo above.
 If the yogurt is on the thinner side, use a mesh strainer lined with a double layer of cheese cloth to drain off some of the liquid.

 Instructions